List of Late Show with David Letterman episodes: December 19

 Letterman announced the death of long-time makeup artist Michele O'Callaghan, whom he had worked with since 1991.
 The episode featured a speech by Dave followed by a montage of O'Callaghan's onscreen appearances.

 2012

 February 1

 Letterman celebrated his 30th anniversary on late night television with guest Howard Stern.
 The Top Ten List, Things Staffers Would Like to say to Dave on his 30th Anniversary in Late Night, was presented by staff members who had been with Letterman since his time at NBC.

 May 17

 After 13 years, late-night talk show host Conan O'Brien appeared on the Late Show.

-October 29
+October 29 & 30

-With Hurricane Sandy battering New York City, the audience for that evening's taping is sent home and Letterman hosts the show in an empty Ed Sullivan Theater with actor Denzel Washington as his guest.
+With Hurricane Sandy approaching New York City, the audience for that evening's taping was sent home and Letterman hosted the show in an empty Ed Sullivan Theater with actor Denzel Washington as his guest.
+Letterman continued without an audience the following day, October 30, as the effects of the hurricane continued to impact the city.
+His guests included meteorologist Jim Cantore and documentary film-maker Ken Burns, along with musical guest Andrew Bird.

 2014

 April 3

 Letterman announces his retirement, after 22 years of hosting.
 Then, on April 10, a week after Letterman announces his retirement, CBS president Leslie Moonves announces that The Colbert Report host Stephen Colbert was announced as Letterman's replacement.